 - Small package.
 You can carry the board inside a backpack wherever you like.
 And it doesn't take up much storage space.

 - Price.
 There is a wide price range for inflatable boards.
 Notwithstanding this, you can find proper inflatable boards for half the price of hard boards.

 - Stiffness.
 Although the stiffness of inflatable boards has been much improved with new construction technologies, hard boards do have a more direct feel and better performance.

 - Gybing.
-Due to the thick rails it's hard to acheive good bite for proper carving gybes.
+Due to the thick rails, it's hard to achieve good bite for proper carving gybes.

 - Wave riding.
 The thick and rounded rails also mean that inflatables are not suitable for wave riding.

 - Weight.
 Inflatable boards are usually a little heavier than hard boards.

 Each board has it's own purpose and special features.

 This is where it started: the idea of putting a sail on an inflatable SUP board.
 The added centre-fin prevents sideways drifting.
 The designs are suitable for low-wind conditions.
 They are not suitable for or intended for use in planing wind conditions.

 This is where the advantages of an inflatable board are maximised.
 The extreme durability and stability make them perfect boards for those new to windsurfing.
 And if the centre fin is removed they can fast-track learners to their first planing experiences.
 Some models also allow for footstraps to be fitted.